hcomet/cydWeeWX/README.md

   <img src="./images/cydWeeWXNight.jpg" />
 </p>

-The cydWeeWX device makes use of Arduino [WiFi Manager](https://github.com/tzapu/WiFiManager) library to implement a configuration portal.
-The configuration portal allows you to set up the WiFi configuration as well as input the URL for your WeeWX server.
+The cydWeeWX device makes use of Arduino [WiFi Manager](https://github.com/tzapu/WiFiManager) library to implement a Configuration Portal.
+The Configuration Portal allows you to set up the WiFi configuration as well as input the URL for your WeeWX server.

 ## Configuration